MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/ra-webapp-install.md

 ## Update the model-driven app to the latest version

-As new versions of the Dynamics 365 Remote Assist model-driven app are released, you  update the app by following the steps below to ensure that the latest features are available.
+As new versions of the Dynamics 365 Remote Assist model-driven app are released, update the app by following the steps below to ensure that the latest features are available.

 1. Sign in to the [Power Platform admin center](https://admin.powerplatform.com) as an admin (Dynamics 365 service admin, Global admin, or Power Platform service admin).